01-edu/public/subjects/expandstr.en.md

 A word is a sequence of alphanumerical characters.

-If the number of parameters is not 1, or if there are no word, the program displays nothing.
+If the number of arguments is not 1, or if there are no word, the program displays nothing.

 ### Usage